sharplispers/cl-string-match/doc/md/sm-manual.md

     Returns a Trie that is used to look for the given patterns in the text.
 It can deal either with a single pattern or a list of patterns.
+    The returned trie will have failure function computed for its nodes.

 - [function] **SEARCH-AC** *TRIE TXT &KEY GREEDY*